lastnpcalex/AMoteInShadow/README.md

 2. **No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-## Contact

-For questions, feedback, or inquiries, reach out to [your contact information].